 Prejudice to the general public

-Other considerations include any possible effect that any proposed change would have on the child/ren or the other parent's entitlement to an income tested pension, allowance or benefit.
+The Registrar will consider whether granting the request would cause prejudice to the general public.
+This includes considering any possible effect a proposed change would have on the other parent’s entitlement to an income tested pension, allowance or benefit, such as family tax benefit.

 Procedural fairness